 Peter Meyer was a software engineer at Symantec Corp from 1988-1994, then went to graduate school in economics.
 Now he is a research economist in the U.S. Bureau of Labor Statistics in Washington D.C., in the office that produces productivity statistics.
 He explores similarities and differences between episodes of dramatic technological change, such as these: New technologies seem produce statistically measurable turbulence in society, like a rise in earnings inequality.
 And, radically new technologies seem to advance through open-source kinds of development.
 Both phenomena could come about because new technologies are hard to predict.
 He has an interest in open source type technology development in software and elsewhere.

 I am a historian specializing in the interactions of technology and modern culture.
 My undergraduate degree is from M.I.T.
 (1981) and my Ph.D. from University of Pennsylvania (1987).
-At Illinois Institute of Technology (1987-2005) I taught courses on computer history, the global economy, technology and culture, business history, industrial culture, technological risk, and history of engineering.
-I have been active in the Society for the History of Technology, the international Tensions of Europe network, and several collaborative research and book projects.
-Presently I am director of the Charles Babbage Institute, holding the ERA Land-Grant Chair in History of Technology with an appointment in the Department of Electrical and Computer Engineering and teaching in the Program for the History of Science, Technology & Medicine.
+While at Illinois Institute of Technology (1987-2005), I was active in the international Tensions of Europe network and several collaborative research and book projects.
+I am now director of the Charles Babbage Institute, holding the ERA Land-Grant Chair in History of Technology with a faculty appointment in the Department of Electrical and Computer Engineering and teaching in the Program for the History of Science, Technology & Medicine.
 Research projects at CBI are presently supported by the National Science Foundation, the Alfred P. Sloan Foundation, and the Department of Energy/Los Alamos National Laboratories.
 I am on the lookout for book projects in the history of computing for possible publication with MIT Press and ACM Books.

 History of Computing in Belgium; Computational error; Material cultures of computing; Failure (in system, human aspects and national development)